 We may receive compensation when you click on links to products from our partners.

-Resumes, cover letters, and looing professional – these are the essential ingredients for your next job interview.
+Resumes, cover letters, and looking professional – are the essential ingredients for your next job interview.
 You’ve got a list in your head of everything you’ll do: Smile, sit up straight, highlight your strengths, and… ask about salary and benefits?
-Because benefits can comprise up to 30 percent of your compensation, and because your salary is also extremely important (nobody wants to work for free), it might seem pertinent in your first interview with a prospective employer to ask about health care benefits and salary.
-But is it really?
+Because benefits can comprise up to 30 percent of your compensation, and because your salary is also extremely important (nobody wants to work for free), it might seem pertinent in your first

 Don’t jump the gun

 Bringing up salary and/or health care benefits (or benefits of any kind) during a primary

 For your first and second interviews, chances are that you’re going to hear the stock phrases “full benefits,” or “competitive benefits and salary.”
 Don’t waste your time trying to break those down into concrete absolutes.
 After the prospective employer makes an offer with you, then you are in a position to talk about the specifics of your compensation.

 Some companies are going to offer better benefits than others.
 Make sure that you are fully aware of what your prospective employer is offering and whether or not it fits into your life.
 Find out if your spouse or partner will be covered, and be sure to ask about pre-existing conditions, as some plans require a waiting period before they will begin to cover them, and some won’t cover them at all.
 If lack of coverage in a certain area is a deal-breaker for you, remember that you don’t have to accept an offer just because it’s on the table.